xiaoshengweixiang/RGF-matlab/README.md

 Just follow the steps show in example:

 1.input correspond $\epsilon$, $t_{x}$, $t_{y}$, $N$.
+N is the width of the system.

 2.use bands function to obtain band structure.

 3.use transmission function to obtain Transmittance.
 # Detail information
-N is the width of the system

 Is code don't consider the contracts/leads of the sample, which means the two leads are sample itself.

 basic princple
 https://arxiv.org/pdf/cond-mat/0210519.pdf

+# More complicated calculations

+1.In some cases, $t_{x}$, $t_{y}$ are functions of y,such as the existence fo magnetic, leads to H00,H01 way of calculation.

+2.For Nonequilibrium green function calculation, we needs contracts with different chemical potential to generate electric current.Furthermore, two contracts system and six contracts system have different information.